TomJamesBW/PodcastPlanner/README.md

 5. Switch to the **Planner** tab to review and organize your episode
 6. Export your completed plan using the export buttons

+### Managing Episode Details
+- Enter episode title, number, and season in the Planner Details tab
+- Set recording date and air date using date pickers
+- Details automatically appear on the Planner tab
+- Clear all episode details using the Clear Episode Details button

 ### Managing People
 - Click "Add Host", "Add Guest", or "Add Producer"
 - Enter name and select a color (optional)
 - People appear in both tabs for easy reference
 - Remove people by clicking the red Remove button on their card

+### Managing Assets
+- Enter asset name (e.g., microphone, camera, studio location)
+- Select a color for visual identification
+- Assets appear in both tabs as "Required Assets"
+- Assign assets to segments in the **Planner** tab
+- Assets display as colored pills in segment details
+- Clear all assets using the Clear Assets button

 ### Managing Segments
 - Fill in segment details (title, description, time)